Maybe, maybe not.

 Is it time to consider a pivot?
 Absolutely.

 Much is uncertain, but one thing is clear.
-Waiting for circumstances to “return to the new normal” is a squandered opportunity.
+Waiting for circumstances to “return to normal” is a squandered opportunity.

 Now is the perfect time to consider a strategic pivot for two reasons:

 So is it time to pivot?
-The grass does look greener on the other side of a pandemic.
-But pivoting is complex, and the grass isn’t always greener.
+The grass often looks greener on the other side of a crisis.
+But pivoting is complex, and the grass isn't always greener.

 Still, it's smart to take a fresh look at your industry, your strategy, and your business model.
 At best, you might identify the need to pivot while everyone else is waiting for things to “return to normal.”
 At worst, the simple process of exploration can lead to ideas and opportunities that strengthen your existing strategy.